1) Best Workplace Diversity

 Criteria: Please answer the following questions (500 words max per question)

-- Detail how the wider business champions diversity and inclusion.
-Show how it is measured and the improvements over time.
-Show how it positively influences outcomes, actions and activities in your business.
-Provide diversity metrics stating breakdown of gender, culture etc of current FTEs.
+- Demonstrate how this implementation has created a positive impact on your operations or customer success metrics.
+Illustrate how it positively influences outcomes, actions and activities in your business and provide diversity metrics stating breakdown of gender, culture etc of current FTEs.

 - Please also provide between 1-3 examples of customer testimonials, marketing collateral or other sources of information (such as any audited financial or business metrics and/or statements, or third-party independent party reports) as evidence to support your answers.